Beyond Relevance: On the Relationship Between Retrieval and RAG Information Coverage: Background

 The simplest RAG architecture follows a retrieve-then-generate pattern.
 This is where the system retrieves documents once based on the user's query and then generates a response from the retrieved context.
 Crucible~\cite{dietz2026incorporating} and GINGER~\cite{lajewska2025ginger} are two examples, where relevant information is extracted from the top-$k$ from a diverse ranking.
 After retrieval, such systems follow a multi-step response generation stage for the retrieved content via nugget extraction and detection, clustering, ranking, summarization, and fluency enhancement.

-A natural extension introduces sub-query generation, where the system decomposes complex queries into multiple sub-queries to retrieve more diverse information.
+An extension introduces sub-query generation, where the system decomposes complex queries into multiple sub-queries to retrieve more diverse information.
 GPT Researcher (GPT-R)~\cite{Elovic_gpt-researcher_2023, duh2025hltcoe-liverag} and Bullet List (extractive approach in \citet{yang2025hltcoetrec}) generate multiple queries to gather information from different perspectives before generation.
-While sub-query generation could be seen as part of the retrieval stack, similar to query expansion~\cite{lavrenko2017relevance} or query rewriting ~\cite{chan2024rqraglearningrefinequeries} techniques and pseudo relevance feedback in traditional retrieval pipeline, in this paper we treat it as part of the generation pipeline, as it typically involves LLM decomposition that is tightly coupled with the generation process.

-\subsubsection{Iterative RAG Pipelines}
+\subsubsection{Iterative RAG Pipelines.}

-More sophisticated RAG systems employ iterative strategies that alternate between retrieval and generation multiple times, such as Self-RAG, Im-rag, SIM-RAG, etc\cite{asaiself,yang2024rag,yang2025knowing,hayashi2025iterkey,kim2025unirag,fang2025kirag}.
+More sophisticated RAG systems employ iterative strategies that alternate between retrieval and generation multiple times, such as Self-RAG, Im-rag, SIM-RAG, etc \cite{asaiself,yang2024rag,yang2025knowing,hayashi2025iterkey,kim2025unirag,fang2025kirag}.
 After an initial retrieval step, the system analyzes retrieved documents to identify information gaps, then performs additional retrieval iterations to fill those gaps.
 This iterative process continues until the system determines it has sufficient information to generate a comprehensive response.
-This iterative retrieval could also be viewed as part of the retrieval stack, similar to relevance feedback mechanisms in classical IR~\cite{lavrenko2017relevance}.
-But the integration with generation logic and the LLM decision making about when and what to retrieve each iteration leads us to consider it part of the generation pipeline for our analysis.